 Turn off the A/C or heater

-Using those functions, while convenient, suck up an incredible amount of gas.
+This may not be one of my most popular save money on gas tips, but using the A/C or heater functions, while convenient, suck up an incredible amount of gas.
 If you can stand it, don’t use them if you are trying to save on gas.
 If it’s hot outside, roll down your windows or use Peppermint essential oil to cool your body down.

 Make sure your gas cap is on tight